-Midwifery is profession that emerged out of activism.
-Today's families benefit from the current Ontario midwifery system thanks to the hard work of women and other activists in the 1970s and 80s (for a detailed look at the history of the profession in this province, see Ivy Bourgeault's book Push!).
+Midwifery is a profession that emerged out of activism.
+For a detailed look at the history of the profession in this province, see Ivy Bourgeault's book Push!.
 In the years since midwifery was regulated, midwives have remained committed to a range of social justice movements; defending reproductive rights and standing up against gender-based discrimination.

 Midwives believe that no laws should restrict the ability to access reproductive health services; birth control; STI/HIV/AIDS testing, care and prevention; sex education; and, of course, access to safe and legal abortion.
 Attacks on reproductive rights take many forms, including legislative.
 But legal rights must also be backed up by access – by people having the ability to access health-care services in their daily lives.
 It’s here that midwives step in to support reproductive justice.
 Choice is at the very heart of midwifery care.
 And midwives, as primary health-care providers, actualize and advocate for people’s right to choice.
 See our position statement on reproductive choice and Q&A on midwives and abortion care.

 Refugee Health Care